robweber/robweber.github.io/_posts/2022-08-12-epd_slideshow_bash_script.md

 ## Setup

 This is a super simple Bash script, however there is some setup involved.
-To talk to the EPD I'm using the [omni-epd Python library][omni-epd], which I also happen to be the maintainer of.
-This is a simple Python library that abstracts the process of sending images to a variety of electronic paper displays.
+To talk to the EPD I'm using the [omni-epd Python library][omni-epd], which I also happen to be the maintainer of. `omni-epd` is a Python library that abstracts the process of sending images to a variety of electronic paper displays.
 Critically for this quick project, it includes a test utility `omni-epd-test` that is installed as a command line testing tool when you install the library.

 Assuming the EPD is connected to a Raspberry Pi the library and test utility can be installed with: